Agathangjel Mbrica

 Agathangjel Mbrica (1883–1957) was an Albanian artist and goldsmith.

 Agathangjel Mbrica was born in Berat, a city in what was then the Ottoman Empire in 1883.
 His father Dhimitraq Mbrica was a tailor who specialized in making xhamadans and fustanellas.

-From the age of 14, Agathangjel Mbrica started working as a goldsmith apprentice of Aleks Kola in his store.
+From the age of 14, Agathangjel Mbrica started working as a goldsmith's apprentice to Aleks Kola in his store.
 During the 1920s, Mbrica became one of the most renowned goldsmiths in Albania.
 He forged a gold medal requested by the teachers of Berat to honour Avni Rustemi, an activist and teacher.

 In 1938, he forged a gold double-headed eagle as a present for Zog I, the king of Albania.
 In 1950, he forged a gold pigeon (as a symbol of peace), which was used to honor Joseph Stalin.

-Many of the works of Agathangjel Mbrica were inspired by religious events.
+Many of Mbrica's works were inspired by religious events.
 His most famous work is a large gold icon titled The Departure of Elijah.